bi-labor/es-mssql/docs/exercise5.md

 The purpose of this exercise is to use the data visualization capabilities of _Kibana_.

 The following exercises will ask you to create visualizations, then export their Kibana description as JSON, as well as create a screenshot of the visualization itself.
-When creating the screenshot, follow the same requirements as before (Include entire browser window, show time and username).
+When creating the screenshot, follow the same requirements as before (include entire browser window, show time and username).

 ## Create an Index pattern